H2 blockersPeptic ulcer disease - H2 blockers; PUD - H2 blockers; Gastroesophageal reflux - H2 blockers

-- Famotidine: most common side effect is headache
+- Famotidine.
+The most common side effect is headache.

-- Cimetidine: side effects are rare at diarrhea, dizziness, rashes, or headaches may occur
+- Cimetidine.
+Side effects are rare.
+But diarrhea, dizziness, rashes, or headaches may occur.

-- Ranitidine: most common side effect is headache
+- Ranitidine.
+The most common side effect is headache.

-Tell your health care provider if you are also taking other medicines.
+Tell your provider about other medicines you are taking.
 H2 blockers may change the way certain drugs work.
-Cimetidine and nizatidine are least likely to have this problem.
+This problem is less likely with cimetidine and nizatidine.

 When to Call the Doctor